 Conclusion and Reflection on the data gathering process

 I originally started planning my fieldwork in September 2016, but the entire process took much longer than I had anticipated.
 I had planned to go to Bangladesh in November 2016 and made all relevant arrangements, but unfortunately was forced to change my plans due to personal circumstances.
 I began conducting the interviews from home in the UK.
 I contacted a number of women’s rights organizations in London via email.
 However, I was very surprised that women’s rights organizations in Bangladesh did not reply to my emails, or answer any of my queries.
-One of the most renowned and longstanding women’s support organisations actually refused to conduct any interviews with me – this came as a surprise.
+One of the most renowned and longstanding women’s support organizations actually refused to conduct any interviews with me – this came as a surprise.
 They were aware of my research topic, as I had sent all my research information and objectives.
 They did not reply to my emails despite follow-up emails being sent for almost a month.
-This made me question whether the organisation was even fully committed to helping women.
+This made me question whether the organization was even fully committed to helping women.

 However, I went to Bangladesh in December 2017 and finished my field work in February 2018.
 Reflecting on the whole process, I had considered that having a shared culture with the participants would encourage greater openness.
 However, after the first few interviews, I came to the conclusion that although I am from Bangladesh - for many people who work in women’s rights/human rights organizations or in judicial administration - I am still very much an outsider.
 As a result, the participants hesitated to answer some of my questions.
 However, with the female participants, the interview process took a different and positive turn when they perceived me to be an insider.
 For example, the women participants were very happy to share their stories in their own spoken language.
 Moreover, when I relayed to them my own personal experience, they became more confident and this allowed for more openness.
-However, as previously mentioned, being a researcher in the realm of sexual violence or abuse can be traumatising for the researcher because of frustration with not being able to help the victim (Connolly and Reilly, 2007).
+However, as previously mentioned, being a researcher in the realm of sexual violence or abuse can be traumatizing for the researcher because of frustration with not being able to help the victim (Connolly and Reilly, 2007).
 This became apparent after a few of the interviews, and moreover I also felt the fieldwork process did not always go as I planned because it was hard to find participants for such a sensitive topic as this.
 Nevertheless, it is envisaged that this chapter has provided a detailed description of the project’s fieldwork methodology.
 In the next upcoming chapter, I discuss the data analysis methods in chronological order.

 CHAPTER 4: EMPIRICAL DATA ANALYSIS